-This is a great opportunity to relearn concepts so you perform your very best on tests! (and help you keep a passing grade.)
-USE IT!
+This is a great opportunity to relearn concepts so you perform your very best on tests!

 2. Homework will count as 15% of your grade.

 It is the District expectation that every student come to school with a fully charged laptop in order to fully participate in class.
 Please be sure your laptop is charged when you come to class each day!!
 Be sure you have earbuds.
 You will watch videos periodically and will need your earbuds.

 FYI: The WIFI students use and should have set as the default is DUXBURY2.

 You will be keeping a Math notebook.
 Every day you will be taking notes from the day’s lesson.
 All assignments and classwork should be kept in the binder in chronological order.
 If you have followed this procedure properly, you will have plenty of materials to review and study before a test.
 Keep a good notebook!
 It’s important to be organized.

 Where is it located in the room????????????
 Be sure to find it!

 You are responsible for work and homework missed when absent from class.
 I will put missed work in the “Absent INBOX” for your class, and it is your responsibility to find your work and get caught up.
 Call a friend and/or check Schoology for missed assignments.